winitzki/scall/tutorial/programming_dhall.md

 Dhall defines enough operations for `Bool` values, `Natural` numbers, `Text` strings, and `List` values to support those methods and to have a `Monoid` typeclass evidence.
 It turns out that there are general combinators that produce `Monoid` evidence for larger types built from smaller ones.
 We will now explore those combinators systematically and show the corresponding `Monoid` typeclass evidence.
-The proofs that the laws hold are shown in  ["The Science of Functional Programming"](https://leanpub.com/sofp), Chapter 8.
+The proofs that the laws hold are shown in the book ["The Science of Functional Programming"](https://leanpub.com/sofp), Chapter 8.

 ### Option monoid

 For any type `T`, the type `Optional T` is a monoid.
 The `empty` value is `None T`.
-Appending `Some x` and `Some y` must discard either `x` or `y`.
+Appending `Some x` to `Some y` must keep one of the values and discard the other.
-So, there are two ways of implementing the `append x y` operation, depending on whether we prefer to keep `x` or `y`.
+This gives two ways of implementing the `append x y` operation.

 We first implement a helper method that selects between two `Optional` values:
 ```dhall